segrowth/segrowth.github.io/_posts/2023-09-27-what-does-it-mean-to-be-a-software-engineer.md

 But still with my grades at the time, I managed to move to Geoinformatics, which allowed me to follow the softer side of it and understand some of the concepts we needed to learn.

-<i>School is good for understanding theory, but I didn't wait for school to actually touch and solve problems.
+<i>School is good for understanding theory, but I didn't wait for school to actually start solving problems.
-Since high school is started working with different types of projects,
+Since high school I started working with different types of projects.

-<i>My next adventure was building software for bars (points of sales), initially started was with C, later C++ languages,
+<i>My next adventure was building software for bars (points of sales), initially started with C, later moved to C++ language.
-was quite interesting.
 I did a terrible job on the first iteration.
-The software wasn't working that well or it was very ugly.
+The software wasn't working that well or the UI was very ugly.
-The code was unmaintainable, really, really, very bad job, at least it allowed me to understand some of the concepts.
+The code was unmaintainable, really, really, very bad job, but at least it allowed me to understand some of the concepts.

 <i>It allowed me to understand how things are interacting, especially that was the first time that I needed to work with a database.
-I understood what a database is how store and read stuff.
-I didn't have the full concept of what SQL was at the time, I learned that later on in the game, but still, just with some will and desire, I managed.
+I understood what a database was how stored and read data.
+I didn't have the full concept of what SQL was at the time, I learned that later on in the game, but still, just with some will and desire, I managed to build something.

 <i>Thanks to past experiences I'm at the point that I'm not scared of whatever programming language I need to use to solve
 a given problem.
-I'm not an expert in some of those languages and I definitely prefer Java in my case.
+I'm not an expert in some of those languages and I definitely prefer Java in my case, but i can easily take on any kind of projects.

-<i>That was a brief summary of my experience with software, however in general I've started working from a young age basically
-when I was 15.
-I was selling stuff at the beginning, which gave me that possibility to interact with different people and it provided me with that window of how to interact with others and understanding `How they behave?` and `What their goals are?`

-<i>It gives you that emotional intelligence that you need, that it's very useful and helpful in software engineering.
 "

-> Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
-{: .prompt-tip }

 Being a software engineer is not just about technical expertise.
 It's a journey that can start from early experiences, and continue through various paths.